 The Download Online Data button offers access to a wealth of online data sources such as WMS and WFS.
 For more information, see page 11.
 The Open Data Files button is used to initiate the import of data in any supported format.
 For more information, see page 9.
 The Save button saves the status of all imported data, digitized features and configuration settings to a Workspace file.
 The Configuration button opens the Configuration window that is used to establish numerous settings in the software.
 For more information, see page 6.

-The Map Layout button is used to add cartographic features such as a scale bar and legend to the map in preparation for printing.
-The Overlay Control Center button activates the dialog box for managing loaded data layers.
+The Map Layout button is used to create a cartographic page layout of the current map with elements such as a scale bar and legend.
+The Overlay Control Center button activates the dialog box for managing loaded data lavers.
 For more information, see page 7.

-The Overview Map button enables the dockable overview window showing the boundary area of your main map view

-The Toolbar Options dropdown list allows buttons to added or removed from the selected toolbar.
+The Overview Map button enables the dockable overview window showing the boundary area of the main map view The Toolbar Options dropdown list allows buttons to added or removed from the selected toolbar.